rsowell/cs-457-agile-iterations/docs/1-Iter-0--Getting-Started-a6c3.md

 bundle install
 ```

-If not using Codio, this step may take a while since some of the gems include Ruby extensions written in C that must be compiled as they are installed.
+This step may take a while since some of the gems include Ruby extensions written in C that must be compiled as they are installed.

 _Note:_ Because there are gems which use native compiled code, you may need additional build tools installed, like `cmake`.
-In Codio, these utilities should come preinstalled in your container.
-If you're working on your own system, you may need to install these tools.

 Some dependencies for both Debian (Ubuntu), and macOS: